hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 -----------------

 For *HydPy*, we prefer a flat folder structure  with at most two subpackage levels.
-The individual modules can be of arbitrary length, to cover individual topics completely.
+The individual modules can be of arbitrary length to cover particular topics completely.
 For example, module
 |parametertools| defines all base classes for creating model-specific
 parameter classes as well as their collection classes.

-Subpackage `core`_ provides the most basic features of *HydPy*, used for implementing hydrological models and workflows as well.
+Subpackage `core`_ provides the essential features of *HydPy*, used for implementing hydrological models and workflows as well.
 One example is the mentioned |parametertools| module.
 Modules defined in subpackage `core`_ should never import features provided by modules of other